xdssio/spoonbill/readme.md

 # Spoonbill

 What is Spoonbill?
-Inspired by [ibis](https://ibis-project.org/docs/3.2.0/) Spoonbill is a Python library that provides a lightweight, universal interface for Key-Value data stores.
+Inspired by [ibis](https://ibis-project.org/docs/3.2.0/) Spoonbill is a Python library that provides a lightweight, universal interface for Key-Values data stores.
 Write once, run anywhere.

+## Feature

+1. A `strict=False` mode is available to allow for more flexible data types - anything which is cloudpickle-able will work including classes and functions.
+2. A unified interface for all data stores.

 ## Installation